adamjberg/devtails.xyz/_posts/2022-03-06-i-can-no-longer-build-my-first-flash-game.md

 ## I Can No Longer Compile i_solated

-My commit history shows that I was still making fixes up until January 2013, several months after the competition.
-Some were minor tweaks and fixes and I also remember tackling some major performance issues by converting vector graphics to bitmaps.  **Spoiler alert**: I suspect this is what ended up causing many of the issues that can be seen in the final build.  (to my knowledge, these issues did not exist when running the game at the time)

 It's been almost 10 years now, which is a lifetime in software (RIP Flash).
 Between my poor documentation and the death of Flash, I am unable to figure out how to compile this anymore.
 I remember using [FDT](https://fdt.powerflasher.com/) for development, but this program crashes upon opening.
 I've tried installing the [Flex SDK](https://flex.apache.org/), but running the compiler throws errors about finding the location of certain required files (why these aren't a part of the SDK is beyond me).

 Thankfully, my past self decided to commit the final [built `swf` application](https://github.com/adamjberg/i_solated/blob/master/bin/Main.swf) into the code repository.
 Besides digging out a hard drive I'm not sure even exists anymore, I'm not sure I'll ever be able to modify the game again.